 - Preheat over to 350 F or 176 degrees C. Prepare your muffin tins with muffin cup liners and spray each muffin liner with a little oil spray.

-- Make Date paste- place ¾ cup seeded and packed dates into ½ cup hot water and soak for 15 minutes.
-Then place both the dates with the water into the food processor and blend until smooth.
-Set aside.
+- Make Date paste- Check our recipe for details https://www.hwcmagazine.com/recipe/how-to-make-date-paste/ .
 If you plan on using prepared date paste or brown sugar, you can skip this step.

-- In a medium bowl combine flour, salt, baking soda, baking powder, cinnamon, nutmeg, cloves and mix well.
+- Mix dry flour mixture: In a medium bowl combine flour, salt, baking soda, baking powder, cinnamon, nutmeg, cloves and mix well.
 Set aside.

 - In your mixer, add your date paste and melted coconut oil and mix together, will be clumped together but do not worry.
 Next add your eggs one at a time to the mixer and blend.
 Blend until the mixture is lighter in color and the dates are streaked through.
 Add your pumpkin puree and mix until blended.

 - Next add about ⅓ of the dry flour mixture at a time and mix on slow.
 Finish up with adding the rest of the flour mixture and add any adds ins as desired.
 We added in an additional ¼ cup chopped dates.
 You may wish to add raisins, goji berries, chocolate chips or whatever your little heart desires.
 Your batter will be very thick.